Narayana-Royal/EDA/EDA 2/README.md

 5. Results with Screenshots

 **1. PROBLEM STATEMENT**:
-> A retail company "ABC Private Limited" wants to understand the customer purchase behaviour (specifically, purchase amount) against various products of different categories.They have shared purchase summary of various customers for selected high volume products from last month, The dataset also contains customer demographics (age, gender, marital status, city_type, stay_in_current_city), product details (produck_ id and product category) and Total purchase_amount from last month.
-Now, they want to build a model which it is done after the cleaning in order to predict the purchase amount of customer against products which will help them to create personalized offer for customers against different products.
+> ABC Company records all the Passengers details who are traveling from one place to another by the mode of flight transport.
+They use different airlines in order to fly.All the airlines are given and passenger details like date of journey , from where they are traveling which is basically the source , the destination.
+The route they followed.
+Departure time and Arrival time, Duration and rest other details.
+So,ABC Comapny wants to make predictions of price for each individual.
+So to make this happen, The company requires data to be cleaned and make it ready for fitting in a model that can predict the price.

 **2. DATASET**:
-> https://www.kaggle.com/datasets/sdolezel/black-friday?select=test.csv (Downloaded the zip file which has both train and test data files separately)
+> https://www.kaggle.com/datasets/nikhilmittal/flight-fare-prediction-mh (Downloaded the zip file which has both train and test data files separately)

-> Features: UserID, Product_ID, Gender Age, Occupation, City_Category, Stay_In_Current_City_Years, Marital_Status, Product_Category_1, Product_Category_2,    Product_Category_3, Purchase
+> Features: Airline, Date_of_Journey,	Source,	Destination,	Route	Dep_Time,	Arrival_Time,	Duration,	Total_Stops,	Additional_Info,	Price

 **3. APPROACH USED to solve the Problem**:

-* *As our problem statement shows that we have to do the data cleaning and feature engineering for this dataset.The following steps are done to achieve this.*
+* *As our problem statement shows that we have to do the feature engineering for this dataset.The following steps are done to achieve this.*

-> Cleaning of data is done by dropping unnecessary columns
+> Cleaning of data is done by changing categorical values to numerical

-> Changing categorical values of columns to numericals using various techniques
+> Using various techniques such as STRING.SPLIT() to split the column cells values and making new column by concatenating to the previous one.

-> Filling the missing values of each columns using different methods
+> Using the mapping function(.MAP({"COLUMN1_CellVALUES":INTEGER})) to map the values of categorical values to numerical integers.

-> Visualising the cleaned data to extract insights/Observations
+> Using the LABELENCODER function from sklearn library to change categorical cell values to numerical.

-> Finalled scaled the cleaned data as training and test in order to build the model for prediction
+> Finally changing the datatypes of all the column transformed values to integer or float for the model to better understand the datatype.